quangnvo/pca-plot/README.md

 ## Description

-Explain the flow of getting config from the URL and connect to MongoDB
+Explain the flow of getting config from the URL and connect to MongoDB aaaaaaaaa

 ## Features